Property refurbishment Loans for light, mid and heavy refurbishment works

 - Any work that involves planning permission and structural changes

-Refurbishment loans are available for private individuals like property investors and landlords as well as companies (Partnerships, Limited, and Offshore) in the UK.
+Refurbishment loans are available for private individuals like property investors and landlords and companies (Partnerships, Limited, and Offshore) in the UK.

-The following are criteria should be met to secure a bridging loan
+The following are criteria that should be met to secure a bridging loan for property refurbishment: